lake-lab/lake-lab.github.io/projects.md

 ##### Video game learning in minds and machines
 _Key people: Guy Davidson_

-Learning to play video games is a popular AI benchmark that is ideal for comparing human and machine learning.
+Video games are a popular AI benchmark ideal for comparing human and machine learning.
 Although the best algorithms outscore people on many games, they require hundreds of hours of experience to learn a new game while people need just a few minutes.
-The experience gap is only widening: OpenAI recently trained their Dota 2 bot for 45,000 years worth of game experience.
-Our hypothesis is that key cognitive ingredients are missing from AI systems and holding them back, including representations of objects, agents, compositionality, and causality.
+The experience gap is further widening: OpenAI recently trained their Dota 2 bot for 45,000 years worth of game experience.
+Our hypothesis is that key cognitive ingredients are missing from contemporary AI systems &mdash; objects, agents, compositionality, and causality &mdash; and this absence is holding these systems back.

 <img class="fig" src="/images/projects/fig-games-crop.jpg" width="280">
 To evaluate this hypothesis, we are integrating cognitive ingredients into deep reinforcement learning (RL) algorithms and evaluating their performance.
-With simple object representations, models can achieve higher scores and better generalization in new test scenarios (see image of agent surrounded by enemies).
+With simple object representations, models can achieve higher scores and better generalization to new test scenarios (see image of an agent surrounded by enemies).
 Ongoing work is studying the importance of agents, compositionality, and causality.

 - <a href="https://cims.nyu.edu/~brenden/papers/2002.06703.pdf">Davidson, G. and Lake, B. M. (2020).
 Investigating simple object representations in model-free deep reinforcement learning.</a> Preprint available on <em>arXiv:2002.06703</em>.
 - <a href="https://cims.nyu.edu/~brenden/papers/LakeEtAl2017BBS.pdf">Lake, B. M., Ullman, T. D., Tenenbaum, J. B., and Gershman, S. J. (2017).
 Building machines that learn and think like people.</a> <em>Behavioral and Brain Sciences</em>, 40, E253.